By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

 Throughout 2013 we celebrated the fiftieth anniversary of our school.
 Our aim as a church school has remained constant, to offer the best academic education which will allow young people to grow, flourish and enjoy a wealth of choices for the future.
 This is underpinned by the Christian message of love, hope and responsibility to bring about the best of others.
 While education has changed vastly during the fifty years, we remain inclusive of those of deep faith and those of no faith.

-Our current Headteacher, Mr Mark Pollard, joined us in April 2015.
+Our current Headteacher, Mrs Jane Price, joined us in January 2021.